Visiting Banff in March? Here’s All You Need to Know

 Kananaskis Nordic Spa

 The Kananaskis Nordic Spa is in the Kananaskis Mountain Lodge in Kananaskis Country.
-Right near the base of Nakiska Ski Resort is this beautiful hotel.
-Their new Nordic Spa is the ultimate space for relaxation in the mountains.
+This beautiful hotel is right near the base of Nakiska Ski Resort.
+Its new Nordic Spa is the ultimate space for relaxation in the mountains.

 Snowshoe